SQL Server Connections

 If you are an existing customer and would like to migrate your already established SpeedBase database to SQL Server, please skip to the next section.

-Beware that SpeedBase does not recognize or manage pre-existing data on your SQL server created by any other software or means.
-SpeedBase does manage data only created by itself.
-So if you have pre-existing data and would like to manage that data now with SpeedBase, you must first design a new database with SpeedBase from scratch and then import your pre-existing data to this new database.
+does manage data only created by itself.
+So if you have pre-existing data and would like to manage that data now with SpeedBase, you must first

 After installation of SpeedBase, an empty, built-in database was created.
-You may either immediately migrate it to SQL server and start designing it there, or, design it first and migrate later.
-You may also continue developing it further after migration.
-The steps required are given below:
+You may either immediately migrate it to SQL server and start designing it there, or,

 How to Migrate Data on Your SpeedBase Database to a SQL Server Database?